 Software design is an inherently collaborative and argumentative activity that demands designers to successfully present ideas to peers as well as to collaboratively refine these ideas through discussion.
 In this research project we sought to harness tabletops’ potential to enhance collaborative learning and encourage argumentation to design a multi-display tabletop application that supports collaborative database design learning in Computer Science undergrad students.
 Based on a set of design principles derived from user research, the proposed application aims to augment the possibilities for argumentation among participants.

 In Ecuador, economic changes in the late 1990s unleashed international migration that led 60% of Ecuadorian migrants to leave approximately 150,000 children behind.
 Parents and children separated by distance require mediated intimacy more often than other groups.
-This study explores the role technology plays in supporting long-distance relationships of migrant parents and left-behind children in developing countries such as Ecuador, in order to inform the design of technology that better suits their affective needs and their context’s constraints.
+This ethnographic study explored the role technology could play in supporting long-distance relationships of migrant parents and left-behind children in developing countries such as Ecuador, in order to inform the design of technology that better suits their affective needs and their context’s constraints.